 Scale is a perfect tool to develop ensemble skills.
 As a musician, ensemble skills are essential when you play in a band.
-Practicing scales with a metronome will help you to improve that.
+Practicing scales with a metronome helps you to improve that.
 Find a comfortable tempo, and play scales along with it.
 Make sure that you are playing every single note correctly without any flaw.
 This article may help you learning how to practice the guitar with a metronome.

-Scales are a series of notes and it is often simple to play.
-And that is why you can think about more details in playing, such as intonation.
+Scales are a series of notes and it is simple to play.
+That is why you can think about more details in playing, such as intonation.
 When you play scales, make sure that you can hear each note clearly.
 To make a clear tone, you first must feel the weight of strings when the pick contact a string.
 Then, you release the weight and you will hear the nice and clear tone.
 Make sure go slow at first.
-When you can do this without thinking about it, your tone will be chrystal clear.
+When you can do this without thinking about it, your tone will be crystal clear.

-One of the most difficult parts of playing the guitar well is to have a good coordination between the right and left hands.
+One of the most difficult parts of playing the guitar is to have a good coordination between the right and left hands.
 Good coordination will help you to play fast with ease.
 It also affects the sound quality.
 Your scale practice is a perfect exercise to work on it.
-When you play a scale, try to be aware of both right and left hands.
-When both hands are working together with fluid motion, you will notice that you can play the guitar with less effort.
+When you play a scale, try to be aware of the movement of both right and left hands.
+When both hands are working together with fluid motions, you will notice that you can play the guitar with less effort.

-I usually recommend to practice with a single goal.
-For coordination, try playing a scale while thinking about the right hand leads the left hand.
+I usually recommend to practice the guitar with a single goal in mind.
+For coordination, try playing a scale while thinking about the right hand leading the left hand.
 In other words, the right hand motion cause the left hand motion.
-Then, I would focus on the left hand.
+You can apply the same concept on the left hand.

 Keep reading: “Inspiration from the Life of Mauro Giuliani”>>